-My sister-in-law, Catherine, is getting married this December.
+My sister-in-law, Catherine, got married this December.
 We have not had the pleasure of anyone in our family marrying during the winter months.
 All of our siblings (including Andrew and I) had summer weddings.
 A Christmas wedding provided the bridesmaids with the wonderful opportunity to throw a winter themed bridal shower.
 While researching ideas for the shower, I fell in love with the clever idea of a Hot Cocoa Bar!
 It is cute, delicious, and a huge hit!

 Adults and children alike love a Hot Cocoa Bar.
 Christopher Morley’s poem Animal Crackers describes the joy of having a steaming, thick, creamy cup of hot cocoa during any occasion.